General Program Overview

-- Unwilling or unable to return to his or her home country
+- is unwilling or unable to return to his or her home country, and

-- Able to demonstrate persecution or a well-founded fear of persecution, based on race, religion, nationality, political opinion, or membership in a particular social group.
+- is able to demonstrate persecution or a well-founded fear of persecution based on race, religion, nationality, political opinion, or membership in a particular social group.

-Persons who arrive to the United States through various channels and who apply from inside the U.S. for protection from persecution in their homeland.
+Persons who arrive to the United States through various channels and who apply from inside the U.S. for protection from persecution in their homeland (asylum).
 The U.S. Refugee Act of 1980 defines an asylee as a person who is:

 - physically present in the U.S. or a port of entry

 - able to meet the definition of refugee (see above)

-Persons from Cuba or Haiti who are neither refugees nor asylees but who have been granted special immigration status by the U.S. and may be eligible for refugee benefits, including individuals who are paroled or allowed temporary entrance to the U.S. and asylum applicants.
+Persons from Cuba or Haiti who have been granted special immigration status by the U.S. (most often “humanitarian parole”) that makes them eligible for refugee benefits and services.

 Foreign Victims of Human Trafficking:

-Persons who, through the use of force, fraud, or coercion, have performed a commercial sex act, or have been recruited, harbored, transported, provided or obtained for labor or services for the purpose of involuntary servitude, debt bondage, or slavery.
+Non U.S. citizens/residents who, through the use of force, fraud, or coercion, have performed a commercial sex act, or have been recruited, harbored, transported, provided or obtained for labor or services for the purpose of involuntary servitude, debt bondage, or slavery.
 To be eligible for services, an individual 18 years of age or older must be “certified” by the U.S. Office of Refugee Resettlement (ORR) or a T-visa holder.
-Child victims of human trafficking do NOT need to be “certified” or be a T-visa holder but require a letter of eligibility from ORR.
+Child victims of human trafficking do NOT need to be “certified” or be a T-visa holder, but require a letter of eligibility from ORR.

 Coordination of Services

 The Director of Refugee Services is based in Miami.
 Program staff are mostly located in Tallahassee and Miami; Refugee Services Community Liaisons, who are the program’s direct link to community partners and refugees, are located in each DCF Regional Office: Northeast (Jacksonville), Northwest (Tallahassee), Central (Orlando), Suncoast (Tampa), Southeast (West Palm Beach), and Southern (Miami).
-Community Liaisons facilitate Refugee Task Force meetings in each community with large numbers of clients.
-The Task Forces include Voluntary Agencies, ethnic organizations, contracted providers, federal, state and local government agencies, refugee-led self-help organizations, and other entities and individuals concerned with refugees and meet monthly or bi-monthly.
-The meetings provide opportunities to coordinate referrals and service providers, assess emerging needs of refugees, solve problems, and disseminate federal and state policies.
+Community Liaisons facilitate Refugee Task Force meetings in each community with large numbers of refugees.
+The Task Forces meet bi-monthly and include refugee resettlement agencies, contracted providers, federal, state and local government agencies, refugee-led self-help organizations, and other entities and individuals concerned with refugees.
+The meetings provide opportunities to coordinate referrals and services, assess emerging needs of refugees, solve problems, and disseminate federal and state policies.